How Long To Rest Pork Butt? Discover The Unspoken Secrets To Juicy & Tender Pulled Pork!

 how-long-to-rest-pork-butt

-The ideal rest time for smoked pork butt before pulling is 1 to 2 hours.
+The ideal rest time before pulling is 1 to 2 hours.
 Resting gives time for the juices and moisture forced out during cooking to reabsorb into the meat.
-For a 10-15-pound smoked pork butt, aim for 1.5 to 2 hours of resting time wrapped in a cooler or oven after cooking.
-Smaller, 5-7-pound pork butts need about 1 hour to rest.
+For a 10-15-pound smoked pork, aim for 1.5 to 2 hours of resting time wrapped in a cooler or oven after cooking.
+Smaller, 5-7-pound pork need about 1 hour to rest.
 Proper resting transforms even the toughest cuts into fork-tender perfection.

 Benefits Of Letting Pork Rest After Cooking